StefanodiTerlizzi/VotingSystem/README.md

 # VotingSystem
- An electronic system for voting in Italy in Java + Java FX
+an electronic voting system to vote in italy developed in Java + Java FX